Office of Energy Efficiency and Renewable Energy, Department of Energy.

 ii.
 Ensuring a comprehensive and robust Evaluation and Selection Plan;

 iii.
 Overseeing the merit review process and all panel meetings, ensuring that merit review procedures are followed consistently, as well as applicable statutes and regulations including, but not limited to, the Federal Advisory Committee Act, 5 U.S.C.
 App.
 2;

 iv.
 Ensuring that Merit Review Panel members understand the evaluation criteria and merit review procedures/process;

 v.
-In the event of multiple Merit Review Panels due to large number of applications, ensuring consistency among the panels;
+In the event of multiple Merit Review Panels due to large number of Start Printed Page 17849applications, ensuring consistency among the panels;

 vi.
 Ensure each application is evaluated by the Merit Review Panel in accordance with the Evaluation and Selection Plan;